M-Uzair-Rahil/rahil-clm/README.md

 #### Date: 01/01/2026

 ## Citation
-If you use rahil-clm in your research, please cite:
+If you use MCC in your research, please cite:
 Rahil, M. U. (2026).
 MSU-CLM-CROP (MCC): Python package for CLM5 parameter sampling.
 Zenodo. https://doi.org/10.5281/zenodo.18944426